PaloAltoNetworks/aws-elb-autoscaling/README.md

 * Support for separating the frontend firewall VPC from the backend application VPC using AWS PrivateLink or VPC peering
 * Support for specific combinations of external and internal load balancing

+# Proceed with Caution:
-# Caution: These repositories contain default password information and should be used for Proof of Concept purposes only.
+These repositories contain default password information and should be used for Proof of Concept purposes only.
 If you wish to use this template in a production environment it is your responsibility to change the default passwords.